HappyValleyIO/koil/docs/docs/tutorials/gettingstarted.md

 Since the DEV application properties file contains everything we need to run a local development instance of our application, we need to make sure that this is the file being picked up when we run.
-Let's edit the Run Configuration for SpringboardApplication so that it uses the DEV spring profile.
+Let's edit the Run Configuration for koilApplication so that it uses the DEV spring profile.
 Since we tried  to run this already- IntelliJ has a Run Configuration setup for us if we "Edit Configurations" from the run configuration menu.

 We need to add an environment variable: